jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/2. run payloads/(Type 1) Driver Loading/README.md

 # Driver Loading

 ## Background
-This particular sample isn't from malicious payload but OS some bluetooth related loading drivers.
+This particular sample isn't from malicious payload but  loading of bluetooth drivers.

 ## Observations
 ![](usb.png)